-As of December 31, 2023, the Company had U.S. federal and various state net operating loss ("NOL") carryforwards of approximately \$245,242,000 and \$189,831,000, respectively.
-The Company also had U.S. federal tax credit carryforwards of \$16,336,000 as of December 31, 2023.
-The federal NOL of approximately \$245,242,000 can be carried forward indefinitely but is limited to offset 80% of taxable income.
+As of December 31, 2024, the Company had U.S. federal and various state net operating loss ("NOL") carryforwards of approximately \$239,939,000 and \$194,117,000, respectively.
+The Company also had U.S. federal tax credit carryforwards of \$16,431,000 as of December 31, 2024.
+The federal NOL of approximately \$239,939,000 can be carried forward indefinitely but is limited to offset 80% of taxable income.
 The state and local jurisdiction NOLs and tax credit carryforwards will begin to expire in 2030.
 The NOL and tax credit carryforwards may become subject to an annual limitation in the event of certain cumulative changes in the ownership interest of significant stockholders over a three-year period in excess of 50%, as defined under Sections 382 and 383 of the Internal Revenue Code of 1986 ("IRC").
-The Company has performed an analysis of the Company's Section 382 ownership changes through December 31, 2022.
+The Company has performed an analysis of the Company's Section 382 ownership changes through December 31, 2023.
 Due to the large annual limitation, the Company believes that it is more likely than not that none of the net operating loss carryforwards will expire as a result of the limitation from the ownership change under Section 382.
-The Company also has Danish NOL carryforwards of \$21,628,000 which have an indefinite carryforward period.
+The Company also has Danish NOL carryforwards of \$24,444,000 which have an indefinite carryforward period.

 The Company recognizes income tax benefits for tax positions determined more likely than not to be sustained upon examination, based on the technical merits of the positions.
+As of December 31, 2024 and 2023, the Company has determined that there were no uncertain tax positions.
+The Company's tax returns for the years 2018 to 2023 are all open for tax examination by U.S. federal and state, and the Danish tax authorities.